HangenYuu/SeeFood102/README.md

 # I build on top of an existing image instead of reinventing the wheel
 FROM continuumio/miniconda3:23.3.1-0

-# Step 2: Use `COPY` to copy relevant files to the image
+# Step 2: Use `ADD` to copy relevant files to the image
 # I have a file called `.dockerignore` to list files I don't want copying just like `.gitignore`
-COPY ./ /app
+ADD ./ /app

 # Step 3 (Optional): Declare the working directory in the image with `WORKDIR`.
 # Because I copy the files to `/app`, I switch to `/app`.